 - sunflower oil

-Armpit rashes that appear as a result of chronic skin conditions often require medical treatment.
-However, in most cases, a doctor will recommend trying a mixture of OTC and at-home remedies before prescription medications.
+Armpit rashes that appear due to chronic skin conditions may require medical treatment.
+However, a doctor may recommend a mixture of OTC and at-home remedies before prescription medications.

 Prescription treatment options for people with eczema include: